Ozzie Albies Preview, Player Props: Braves vs. Phillies

 - Albies has 22 doubles, four triples, 29 home runs and 39 walks while batting .266.

-- Among qualified batters in MLB, he ranks 64th in batting average, 89th in on-base percentage, and 24th in slugging.
+- Among the qualifying batters, he ranks 64th in batting average, while his on-base percentage ranks 89th and he is 25th in slugging.

-- In 39.2% of his games this season, Albies has driven in at least one run.
-In 26 of those games (20.0%) he recorded more than one RBI, while accounting for three or more of his team's runs in 11 contests.
+- Albies has driven in a run in 51 games this season (39.2%), including 26 games with more than one RBI (20.0%).
+He has also driven in three or more of his team's runs in 11 contests.

-- He has scored in 51.5% of his games this season, with more than one run scored in 10.8%.
+- He has scored a run in 67 games this year, with multiple runs 14 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.